GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

     - description: Updated data of a media object.
         - `originalId` :
             - type: `number`
-            - description: Id of a media of which this element is an altered.
+            - description: Id of a media of which this element is an altered version of.

         - `mediaId` :
             - type: `number`